── Load all result tables from the exported Excel workbook ──────────────────

 ) |>

-)| Table 10.
+.gt_style()| Table 10.
 Mixed Model Fixed Effects | |||||

-| Sample effect estimates per attribute | |||||
+| F-test statistics for the Sample effect per attribute (Satterthwaite df) | |||||

 | Attribute | F_value | df_num | df_den | p_value | sig |